 |

-Here’s how each process works, where they diverge, and how they actually reinforce each other when set up properly.
+Here’s how each process works, where they diverge, and how they reinforce each other when set up properly.

 What is IT change management?